 We use homemade hand soap at home and natural soap and water hand washing spray when we are on the go.
 I also make our own soap from coconut oil and olive oil to avoid the chemicals in many conventional soaps.
-I’ve also used store bought natural hand soap in the past.
+I’ve also used this natural hand soap in the past and really love it.

 What do you think?
 Is this something to worry about?
 What kind of soap do you use?